bideptart/9278_team/README.md

 ## Notes
 - The contact form is front-end only (no backend); submit shows a confirmation.
 - Metrics, phone number, and pricing are illustrative placeholders.
-- Inspired by the AI-voice-agent category (e.g. 9278.ai); copy and structure here are original, not copied.